Rev. R. Michael Lowery, LMHC, MH2864

 Working with the Manatee County Chamber of Commerce, Michael has presented to various groups on keeping the workplace drug-free and how to communicate to your children about drugs and alcohol.
 He has facilitated many courses on parenting at day cares, schools and churches.
 Michael was published in the monthly journal of the American Association of Christian Counselors, entitled, "The Aging Marriage," (Christian Counseling Today, 1999, Volume 7, Number 4).

-Michael is married and has two daughters.
+Michael is married and has had two daughters.

 Bethaney Hoffacker, Licensed Mental Health Counselor, MH12054

 Bethaney was born and raised in the suburbs of Chicago, and she moved to Southwest Florida in 2006.
 She obtained her bachelor's degree from Illinois State University, and then received her master's degree in Mental Health Counseling from Argosy University in Sarasota.
 She has gained most of her experience working with various non-profit agencies in Lee County, counseling people who are coping with schizophrenia, bipolar disorder, depression, and anxiety.
 Bethaney has experience working with both adolescents and adults, and she excels at counseling people who are struggling with co-occurring mental health and substance use disorders.
 Bethaney is an avid reader, an aspiring gardener, and a perpetual student of her husband's golf instruction.

 Diane Munoz, Licensed Mental Health Counselor, MH11753